joshhoughton/PyFuck/README.md

 # PyFuck
-Command-line Brainfuck interpreter written in Python 3 If you have any suggestions or improvements, please go ahead!
+Command-line brainfuck interpreter written in Python 3 If you have any suggestions or improvements, please go ahead!

 ## Usage